arista/reknow/README.md

 Besides using Entity instances, Reknow provides several facilities for moving data into and out of a Reknow StateManager.
 This can be useful for programs that want to save data to an external system, to load data from API responses, etc.

+Note that using these mechanisms to bring data into Reknow will bypass any type safety that TypeScript provides.
+Property values are copied directly from provided Objects into Reknow Entities without regard for their TypeScript declarations.
+An application is responsible for "sanitizing" any data it plans to use this way, perhaps using something like [JSON Schema](https://json-schema.org/).

 ### Transaction Listener

 As described previously, the StateManager can be configured with a `listener` function that will be notified of every `Transaction`.
 In Reknow terminology, a `Transaction` is an `Action` paired with all of its resulting Entity `StateChange` events.
 Each `Transaction` has a simple structure, which can be converted easily to and from JSON (assuming all of the Entities involved have "JSON-able" property values).